French Cameo Glass

 Richard, Loetz, Lucidus, Velez

-Below you will find several examples of DeVez cameo glass atomizers shown in a 1920s Marcel Franck atomizer catalog.
-Only the glass was supplied by De Vez, the hardware was added by Kitzinger and retailed through them.
-Take special note of the shapes of the bottles, the decor and where the signatures were placed.
+Below, you will find several examples of DeVez cameo glass atomizers from a 1920s Marcel Franck atomizer catalog.
+In these instances, only the glass was supplied by De Vez, while the hardware was added by Kitzinger Frères and retailed through them.
+Pay special attention to the unique shapes of the bottles, the intricate decor, and the placement of the DeVez signatures.

 Daum Nancy